 It will then download the new image, and finally restart the Container with the same options that were used when it was deployed initially.
 Everything will be done automatically on the background, so the user intervention is not required.
 I

 n this guide, we will see how to automatically update running Docker containers using Watchtower in Unix-like operating systems.

-I tested this guide in CentOS 7 minimal edition, however the procedure is same for all Linux distributions.
+I tested this guide in CentOS and Ubuntu system, however the procedure is same for all Linux distributions.

-Refer the following guides to install Docker on YUM based and DEB based systems.
+Refer the following guides to install Docker on RPM-based and DEB-based systems.

 Once Docker installed, you can deploy the Watchtower container using the following command as root user:

 # docker run -d --name watchtower -v /var/run/docker.sock:/var/run/docker.sock containrrr/watchtower